ashpatel/CarND-Vehicle-Detection/writeup.md

 In "# Code cell 16" I ran the pipeline against some test images and below are the outputs;

-pUltimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

 ![alt text][pipe1]
 ![alt text][pipe2]
 ![alt text][pipe3]